sukeshhublikar/Music-Library/README.md

  # 🎵 Music-Library
 A React application that includes a MusicLibrary component wrapped in AppContainer.

+### Vite Plugin Federation
+This project uses vite-plugin-federation to enable module federation, allowing you to share and consume modules between different applications.

 📌 Prerequisites
 Ensure you have the following installed: